-The management program provides the student with a broad understanding of a variety of systematic business practices, techniques, and philosophies.
+The management program will provide you with a broad understanding of a variety of systematic business practices, techniques, and philosophies.
 The program stresses the mastery of key managerial concepts from the perspective of how they affect the behavior, performance, and satisfaction of individuals and how individual performance and satisfaction contribute to organizational efficiency and effectiveness.
 Special attention is devoted to the necessity of adapting to environmental conditions.
 Due to the designed flexibility of the program, students have the opportunity to tailor a general management program of study that best fits their individual career interests.

 The undergraduate Bachelor of Science degree in Business Administration in Management requires the completion of a minimum of 120 credit hours in the following areas:

 - General Education Courses: All students are required to complete the university's general education program, which provides a balanced liberal arts foundation.

 - Business Core Curriculum: Accounting majors take the same core curriculum as other business majors.
 This core includes economics, finance, information systems, marketing, organization behavior, and business law as well as other business subjects.
 See the College of Business website for complete course listings.